Evolution in island birds and the ‘insularity’ syndrome

 - Full genome sequences were constructed for several São Tomé endemic birds and their mainland counterparts to investigate whether insularity influences the evolution of the immune system by studying toll-like receptors.
 The genomes of range-restricted mainland species were also sequenced to compare with island species.

 - PhD student Alois Robert showed that impoverished bird and insect communities affect the way birds sing on islands, and MSc student Louis Bliard showed that impoverished predator communities affect plumage colour of island birds.

 - A paper published in Nature in February confirmed that, at least for birds, MacArthur’s and Wilson’s Theory of Island Biogeography is robust to the inclusion of evolution in the process of the assembly of island communities.

 - A paper published in the International Journal of Parasitology reported the influence of land-use change in the bird parasite community of São Tomé Island.

 - A paper published in Biology Letters examined the link between relaxed predation and bird coloration on islands.

 Impact of the project

-This project is uncovering novel patterns of adaptation in island birds and investigating for the first time some of the mechanisms underlying these adaptations.
-The results are making a significant contribution for ourunderstanding of the ecology and evolution of island environments.
-Given the large number of species endemic to islands worldwide and the role of islands as ‘natural laboratories’, our results make a significant contribution to understanding and conserving island environments.
+This project is uncovering novel patterns of adaptation in island birds and investigating the mechanisms underlying these adaptations.
+The findings contribute to our understanding of the ecology and evolution of island environments.
+Given the large number of species endemic to islands worldwide and the abundant threats to these biotas, our work will help to understand and conserve island species.

-Dr Rita Covas (FIAO, UCT and CIBIO, U. Porto)
+Dr Martim Melo (FIAO, UCT /CIBIO, U. Porto)

-Dr Martim Melo (FIAO, UCT and CIBIO, U. Porto)
+Dr Rita Covas (FIAO, UCT / CIBIO, U. Porto)

 Dr Claire Loiseau (CIBIO, U. Porto)